 My style of cooking is very seasonal, using a lot of local ingredients with a strong emphasis on seafood.
 We’re always refining the menu so that we’re using produce when it’s in the peak of the season.
 We have three separate six-course tasting menus; traditional fish and meat, seafood and crustaceans and a vegetarian menu, plus the à la carte.

-What food trends should we be looking out for this year?
+Any food trends should we be looking out for?

 I think we’re going to see a move back to the more traditional, old-fashioned techniques and methods of cooking that our parents used to use – keeping things simple and speedy but still healthy and delicious.

 I’d like to get into running again.
-Last year I did a half marathon – I started off by doing just 3km and gradually built it up over time.
+A couple of years ago I did a half marathon – I started off by doing just 3km and gradually built it up over time.
 I might even do another half marathon.

 Which food reminds you of your childhood?